quantumlib/Cirq/docs/google/best_practices.md

 likely have a measurable impact on the fidelity of your circuit.

 Devices generally operate in the Z basis, so that rotations around the Z axis will become book-keeping measures rather than physical operations on the device.
-The EjectZ optimizer included in optimizer lists for each device will generally compile these operations out of the circuit by pushing them back to the next non-commuting operator.
-If the resulting circuit still contains Z operations, they should be aggregated into their own moment, if possible.
+These virtual Z operations have zero duration and have no cost, if they add no moments to your circuit.
+In order to guarantee that they do not add moments, you can make sure that virtual Z are aggregated into their own layer.
+Alternatively, you can use the `EjectZ` optimizer to propagate these Z gates forward through commuting operators.

 See the function `cirq.stratified_circuit` for an automated way to pack gates into moments with similar gates.